ODM2/ODM2/usecases/littlebearriver/littlebearriver_notes.md

 4. ODM2Annotations
 5. ODMCV

-Eventually I could add the ODM2Equipment and ODM2DataQuality schemas because I have all of the information needed, there was just no place for it in my ODM1 database.
+Eventually I could add the ODM2Equipment and ODM2DataQuality schemas because I have all of the information needed, there was just no place for it in my ODM 1.1.1 database.
 For now, I have focused on moving what is already in my ODM 1.1.1 database into an ODM2 database.

 ## Implementation Notes for Sensor-Based Data ##

 #### SpatialReferences
-SpatialReferences in ODM2 are mostly the same as in ODM1 except that they are not treated as a Controlled Vocabulary.
+SpatialReferences in ODM2 are mostly the same as in ODM 1.1.1 except that they are not treated as a Controlled Vocabulary.
 So, I basically copied them straight across.

-1. Set ODM2SamplingFeatures.SpatialReferences.SpatialReferenceID = ODM1.SpatialReferences.SpatialReferenceID
+1. Set ODM2.SamplingFeatures.SpatialReferences.SpatialReferenceID = ODM1.SpatialReferences.SpatialReferenceID
-2. Set ODM2SamplingFeatures.SpatialReferences.SRSID = "CUAHSI:" & ODM1.SpatialReferences.SRSID - had to concatenate the CUAHSI string and cast this to VARCHAR(50) to be consistent with ODM2
+2. Set ODM2.SamplingFeatures.SpatialReferences.SRSID = "CUAHSI:" & ODM1.SpatialReferences.SRSID - had to concatenate the CUAHSI string and cast this to VARCHAR(50) to be consistent with ODM2
-3. Set ODM2SamplingFeatures.SpatialReferences.SRSName = ODM1.SpatialReferences.SRSName
+3. Set ODM2.SamplingFeatures.SpatialReferences.SRSName = ODM1.SpatialReferences.SRSName
-4. Set ODM2SamplingFeatures.SpatialReferences.SRSDescription = ODM1.SpatialReferences.Notes - had to cast this to VARCHAR(500) to be consistent with ODM2, which might truncate some information
+4. Set ODM2.SamplingFeatures.SpatialReferences.SRSDescription = ODM1.SpatialReferences.Notes - had to cast this to VARCHAR(500) to be consistent with ODM2, which might truncate some information
-5. Set ODM2SamplingFeatures.SpatialReferences.SRSLink = "http://his.cuahsi.org/mastercvreg/edit_cv11.aspx?tbl=SpatialReferences"
+5. Set ODM2.SpatialReferences.SRSLink = "http://his.cuahsi.org/mastercvreg/edit_cv11.aspx?tbl=SpatialReferences"

-But, I also need to create a SpatialReference record for each OffsetType in the ODM1 database so I can use it in ODM2 to define how the offsets are being used.
+But, I also need to create a SpatialReference record for each OffsetType in the ODM 1.1.1 database so I can use it in ODM2 to define how the offsets are being used.

-1. Set ODM2SamplingFeatures.SpatialReferences.SRSName = ODM1.OffsetTypes.OffsetDescription
+1. Set ODM2.SpatialReferences.SRSName = ODM1.OffsetTypes.OffsetDescription

 #### SamplingFeatures and Sites
-Sites in ODM2 are essentially the same as in ODM1 except that both Sites and SamplingFeatures tables have to be populated and the Site information is split between the two tables.
+Sites in ODM2 are essentially the same as in ODM 1.1.1 except that both Sites and SamplingFeatures tables have to be populated and the Site information is split between the two tables.
 I first have to set the default value of the SamplingFeatureUUID field in the ODM2Core.SamplingFeatures table to be a NEWSEQUENTIALID().

-Adding records to **ODM2Core.SamplingFeatures**:
+Adding records to **ODM2.SamplingFeatures**:

-1. Set ODM2Core.SamplingFeatures.SamplingFeatureID = ODM1.Sites.SiteID
+1. Set ODM2.SamplingFeatures.SamplingFeatureID = ODM1.Sites.SiteID
-2. ODM2Core.SamplingFeatures.SamplingFeatureUUID = NEWSEQUENTIALID() - this is a SQL Server Function to generate a GUID, and I did this by setting the default value of the Attribute rather than creating a GUID on the fly (i.e., SQL Server generates the GUIDS for me)
+2. ODM2Core.SamplingFeatures.SamplingFeatureUUID = NEWSEQUENTIALID() - this is a SQL Server Function to generate a UUID, and I did this by setting the default value of the Attribute rather than creating a UUID on the fly (i.e., SQL Server generates the UUIDS for me)
-3. Set ODM2Core.SamplingFeatures.SamplingFeatureTypeCV = 'Site'
+3. Set ODM2.SamplingFeatures.SamplingFeatureTypeCV = 'Site'
-4. Set ODM2Core.SamplingFeatures.SamplingFeatureCode = ODM1.Sites.SiteCode
+4. Set ODM2.SamplingFeatures.SamplingFeatureCode = ODM1.Sites.SiteCode
-5. Set ODM2Core.SamplingFeatures.SamplingFeatureName = ODM1.Sites.SiteName
+5. Set ODM2.SamplingFeatures.SamplingFeatureName = ODM1.Sites.SiteName
-6. Set ODM2Core.SamplingFeatures.SamplingFeatureDescription =  ODM1.Sites.Comments
+6. Set ODM2.SamplingFeatures.SamplingFeatureDescription =  ODM1.Sites.Comments
-7. Set ODM2Core.SamplingFeatures.SamplingFeatureGeoTypeCV = 'Point'
+7. Set ODM2.SamplingFeatures.SamplingFeatureGeoTypeCV = 'Point'
-8. Set ODM2Core.SamplingFeatures.FeatureGeometry = geometry::Point(ODM1.Sites.Longitude, ODM1.Sites.Latitude, ODM1.SpatialReferences.SRSID)
+8. Set ODM2.SamplingFeatures.FeatureGeometry = geometry::Point(ODM1.Sites.Longitude, ODM1.Sites.Latitude, ODM1.SpatialReferences.SRSID) - this is a function that creates the geometry from point coordinates
-9. Set ODM2Core.SamplingFeatures.Elevation_m = ODM1.Sites.Elevation_m
+9. Set ODM2.SamplingFeatures.Elevation_m = ODM1.Sites.Elevation_m
-10. Set ODM2Core.SamplingFeautres.ElevationDatumCV = ODM1.Sites.VerticalDatum
+10. Set ODM2.SamplingFeautres.ElevationDatumCV = ODM1.Sites.VerticalDatum

-Adding records to **ODM2SamplingFeatures.Sites**: Some of the ODM1 Site attributes don't get copied across because they are no longer part of the Core (e.g., LocalX, LocalY, LocalProjectionID, PosAccuracy_m, State, County, Comments)
+Adding records to **ODM2SamplingFeatures.Sites**: Some of the ODM 1.1.1 Site attributes don't get copied across because they are no longer part of the ODM2 Core schema (e.g., LocalX, LocalY, LocalProjectionID, PosAccuracy_m, State, County, Comments)

-1. Set ODM2SamplingFeatures.Sites.SamplingFeautureID = ODM1.Sites.SiteID
+1. Set ODM2.Sites.SamplingFeatureID = ODM1.Sites.SiteID
-2. Set ODM2SamplingFeatures.Sites.SiteTypeCV = ODM1.Sites.SiteType
+2. Set ODM2.Sites.SiteTypeCV = ODM1.Sites.SiteType
-3. Set ODM2SamplingFeatures.Sites.Latitude = ODM1.Sites.Latitude
+3. Set ODM2.Sites.Latitude = ODM1.Sites.Latitude
-4. Set ODM2SamplingFeatures.Sites.Longitude = ODM1.Sites.Longitude
+4. Set ODM2.Sites.Longitude = ODM1.Sites.Longitude
-5. Set ODM2SamplingFeatures.Sites.SpatialReferenceID = ODM1.Sites.LatLongDatumeID - I can do this because I moved all of the SpatialReferences from ODM1 and preserved the SpatialReferenceIDs
+5. Set ODM2.Sites.SpatialReferenceID = ODM1.Sites.LatLongDatumID - I can do this because I moved all of the SpatialReferences from ODM1 and preserved the SpatialReferenceIDs

 #### Units
 Units are the same in ODM1 an ODM2 except that they are not treated as a controlled vocabulary in ODM2.
-The only change is the order in which the attributes appear in the table and ODM1.Units.UnitsType = ODM2.Units.UnitsTypeCV.
-Copied Units straight across from ODM1, preserving the UnitsIDs.

-**TODO**:  This is where I'm stuck.
-I need to get the UnitsTypeCV finished before I can move on.
+However, there will still be a list of Units for upload to an ODM2 database and so any Units that are in an ODM 1.1.1 database need to be matched to whatever is in the ODM2 database by using the UnitsName.
+For now, I copied the Units straight across from my ODM 1.1.1 database, preserving the UnitsIDs.

+**TODO**:  Modify the code of the script to accomodate a pre-generated list of Units uploaded to an ODM2 database.

-1. Set ODM2Core.Units.UnitsID = ODM1.Units.UnitsID
+1. Set ODM2.Units.UnitsID = ODM1.Units.UnitsID
-2. Set ODM2Core.Units.UnitsTypeCV = ODM1.Units.UnitsType
+2. Set ODM2.Units.UnitsTypeCV = ODM1.Units.UnitsType
-3. Set ODM2Core.Units.UnitsAbbreviation = ODM1.Units.UnitsAbbreviation
+3. Set ODM2.Units.UnitsAbbreviation = ODM1.Units.UnitsAbbreviation
-4. Set ODM2Core.Units.UnitsName = ODM1.Units.UnitsName
+4. Set ODM2.Units.UnitsName = ODM1.Units.UnitsName
-5. Set ODM2Core.Units.UnitsLink = 'http://his.cuahsi.org/mastercvreg/edit_cv11.aspx?tbl=Units'
+5. Set ODM2.Units.UnitsLink = 'http://his.cuahsi.org/mastercvreg/edit_cv11.aspx?tbl=Units'

+**NOTE**:  Had to ensure that UnitsType terms used in the ODM 1.1.1 Units table matched valid terms from the ODM2 UnitsTypeCV.

 #### ProcessingLevels
-ProcessingLevels in ODM2 are the same as QualityControlLevels in ODM1.
-I copied QualityControlLevels straight across from ODM1, preserving the QualityControlLevelIDs.
+ProcessingLevels in ODM2 are the same as QualityControlLevels in ODM 1.1.1.
+I copied QualityControlLevels straight across from ODM 1.1.1, preserving the QualityControlLevelIDs.

-1. Set ODM2Core.ProcessingLevels.ProcessingLevelID = ODM1.QualityControlLevels.QualityControlLevelID
+1. Set ODM2.ProcessingLevels.ProcessingLevelID = ODM1.QualityControlLevels.QualityControlLevelID
-2. Set ODM2Core.ProcessingLevels.ProcessingLevelCode = ODM1.QualityControlLevels.QualityControlLevelCode
+2. Set ODM2.ProcessingLevels.ProcessingLevelCode = ODM1.QualityControlLevels.QualityControlLevelCode
-3. Set ODM2Core.ProcessingLevels.Definition = ODM1.QualityControlLevels.Definition
+3. Set ODM2.ProcessingLevels.Definition = ODM1.QualityControlLevels.Definition
-4. Set ODM2Core.ProcessingLevels.Explanation = ODM1.QualityControlLevels.Explanation
+4. Set ODM2.ProcessingLevels.Explanation = ODM1.QualityControlLevels.Explanation

 #### Variables
 Variables in ODM2 have fewer attributes because some of the information has been moved to the Result (e.g., Units).
 Additionally, the CV fields in ODM2.Variables are named with a "CV" at the end.

-1. Set ODM2Core.Variables.VariableID = ODM1.Variables.VariableID
+1. Set ODM2.Variables.VariableID = ODM1.Variables.VariableID
-2. Set ODM2Core.Variables.VariableTypeCV = 'Unknown' - It's required, but doesn't exist in ODM 1.1, so set to "Unknown" (see note below)
+2. Set ODM2.Variables.VariableTypeCV = 'Unknown' - It's required, but doesn't exist in ODM 1.1, so set to "Unknown" (see note below)
-3. Set ODM2Core.Variables.VariableCode = ODM1.Variables.VariableCode
+3. Set ODM2.Variables.VariableCode = ODM1.Variables.VariableCode
-4. Set ODM2Core.Variables.VaribleNameCV = ODM1.Variables.VariableName
+4. Set ODM2.Variables.VaribleNameCV = ODM1.Variables.VariableName
-5. Set ODM2Core.Variables.VariableDefinition = "NULL" - does not exist in ODM 1.1 and not required
+5. Set ODM2.Variables.VariableDefinition = "NULL" - does not exist in ODM 1.1 and not required
-6. Set ODM2Core.Variables.SpeciationCV = ODM1.Variables.Speciation
+6. Set ODM2.Variables.SpeciationCV = ODM1.Variables.Speciation
-7. Set ODM2Core.Variables.NoDataValue = ODM1.Variables.NoDataValue
+7. Set ODM2.Variables.NoDataValue = ODM1.Variables.NoDataValue

-**NOTE**:  ValueType from ODM1 is not currently mapped to ODM2.
+**NOTE**:  ValueType from ODM 1.1.1 is not currently mapped to ODM2.
 This is most closely related to MethodTypeCV in the ODM2.Methods table, but not exactly the same.
 Also, could be related to VariableTypeCV?
 **NOTE**:  DataType is mapped to AggregationStatistic in ODM2.

 #### Methods
-Methods in ODM2 have more attributes than Methods in ODM1.
-But, Methods can essentially be copied straight across using the same IDs.
+Methods in ODM2 have more attributes than Methods in ODM 1.1.1.
+But, Methods can essentially be copied straight across using the same MethodIDs.

-1. Set ODM2Core.Methods.MethodID = ODM1.Methods.MethodID
+1. Set ODM2.Methods.MethodID = ODM1.Methods.MethodID
 2. Set ODM2.Methods.MethodTypeCV = 'Unknown' - this is required, but I have no way of getting this from ODM1 because there is no MethodType in ODM1.
 So, I set this to 'Unknown' since it has to have a value.
 This is related to the ValueType CV from ODM 1.1.1, but not exactly the same.
 3. Set ODM2.Methods.MethodCode = ODM1.Methods.MethodID - MethodCode is required, but doesn't exist in ODM1, so I used the MethodID
 4. Set ODM2.Methods.MethodName = ODM1.Methods.MethodDescription - there is no MethodName in ODM1, so I just used the MethodDescription